bantaba/iac-vibe-infra/README.md

   - Point-in-time restore capabilities
 - **Monitoring**: Comprehensive diagnostic settings for audit and performance logs
 - **Network Security**: Private network access with subnet restrictions and minimal TLS 1.2

+**Note**: The `azureAdAdministratorType` parameter has been removed from the SQL Server module as it was redundant.
+Azure AD administrators are automatically configured with the correct 'ActiveDirectory' type.

 ### Storage Account Module